-- A. Purpose - i The Three-Year Energy Efficiency and Conservation Procurement Plan (Three-Year EE Plan) shall propose overall Energy Efficiency and Conservation Procurement budgets, and efficiency savings targets, and program focus and strategies for the three years of implementation beginning with January 1 of the following year.
-These budgets and targets shall be illustrative and provisional, and shall guide Annual Energy Efficiency and Conservation Procurement Plans (Annual EE Plans) over the three-year period. - ii.
-The Three-Year EE Plan shall identify the strategies and an approach to planning and implementation of programs that will secure all cost-effective energy efficiency and conservation resources that are lower cost than supply, prudent and reliable, and consistent with the definitions Least-Cost Procurement Standards provided herein. - All aspects related to the design and setting of a shareholder incentive for Energy Efficiency and Conservation Procurement shall be determined in the Three-Year EE Plan.
+- it The Three-Year Energy Efficiency and Conservation Procurement Plan (Three-Year EE Plan) shall propose overall Energy Efficiency and Conservation Procurement budgets, and efficiency savings targets goals, and program focus and strategies for the three years of implementation beginning with January 1 of the following year.
+These budgets and targets goals shall be binding on a cumulative basis over the three-year term of the plan. illustrative and provisional, and shall guide Annual Energy Efficiency and Conservation Procurement Plans (Annual EE Plans) over the three year period.
+Annual Energy Efficiency and Conservation Procurement Plans (Annual EE Plans) shall explain deviations and adjustments to the budgets and programs contained in the Three-Year EE Plan. - ii.
+The Three-Year EE Plan shall identify the strategies and an approach to planning and implementation of programs that will secure all cost-effective energy efficiency and conservation resources that are lower cost than supply, prudent and reliable, and consistent with the definitions- Least-Cost Procurement Standards provided herein. - iii.
+All aspects related to the design and setting of a shareholder incentive for Energy Efficiency and Conservation Procurement shall be determined in the Three-Year EE Plan.